Xeroom User Guide

 The Inventory Synch Master will control which starting figures are used for the order inventory movements.
 The order is sent to Xero and the final inventory amount is passed back to WC.
 Note that the two systems are synchronised only when transactions occur.
 There is not a global synchronisation of all products in one go.
 For go here a detailed discussion on using inventory.

 Auto Complete enables the payment to be applied to the Xero invoice automatically once the payment is taken by a payment gateway with a card, Paypal or similar method.
 Setting this to “No” means that the invoice can still be edited manually in Xero if required for say any changes or corrections.
 Once everything is fine the invoice can be manually paid and saved after which no full editing is possible.

 An example of a final invoice created by Xeroom is given below.

 The Xeroom settings page allows you to specify and control how the data from WC is sent to Xero and processed.
 You can set which accounts in Xero are used for posting the accounting entries from the created invoices.
 These cover the bank, sales, COGS, inventory asset (for inventory management) and taxes.
 The prices, taxes, discounts, coupons, product codes, descriptions, inventory, reference, customer details and payment information are all transferred and taken care of by Xeroom.
 Detailed explanations of each field are given in the installation page.
 Here we provide additional explanation for certain features.

 Xeroom Licence Settings

-These are needed to enable and direct secure communications to take place between your website and WC install and your Xero account.
-They are free and created per the instructions given in the installation page.
+There are 2 keys needed to enable and direct secure communications to take place between your website and WC install and your Xero account.
+These are obtained from your Xero application and should be copied and pasted into Xeroom.
+Then submit and authorise your Xero application by hitting the button which will take you to the connection screen in Xero where you can select your app.
+Full details are given in the installation page.